 Who Is Adam Driver?

-Adam Driver was born on November 19, 1983, in San Diego, California, and joined the Marines soon after the Sept.
+Adam Driver is an American actor who joined the Marines soon after the Sept.
 11th terrorist attacks.
-After graduating from the Juilliard School, he began appearing on TV and in plays, and his big break came in the form of the HBO series Girls.
+After graduating from the Juilliard School, he began appearing on TV and in plays, and his big break came when he was cast on the TV series Girls.
 The success of that series has propelled Driver into bigger films, such as Lincoln, Inside Llewyn Davis and Star Wars: The Force Awakens.

 Adam Driver was born on November 19, 1983, in San Diego, California.
 His father was a preacher, and after Driver’s parents divorced, his mother got remarried, this time to a Baptist minister.
 Driver had acted in some plays in high school and after graduating, he decided to apply to acting school at New York’s famed Juilliard.
 He wasn’t accepted, but the rejection spurred him into action nonetheless.
 He headed for Hollywood, but after his car broke down, he returned to his Indiana hometown of Mishawaka.